Complementary Two-Particle Correlation Observables for Relativistic Nuclear Collisions: Correlations and Fluctuations

 Defining ${\cal D}_{E}=\left(Cov(E,N)-\varepsilon Var(N)\right)/\langle N\rangle^2$ where $\varepsilon =\langle E\rangle/\langle N\rangle$, we find that ${\cal D}_E$ vanishes when the energy per particle satisfies $\varepsilon=\partial \langle E\rangle/\partial \langle N\rangle$.

 To relate energy and transverse momentum fluctuations, we take the transverse mass to be $m_t = \sqrt{m^2 +p_t^2}\approx p_t$ for particles with large momentum, $p_t \gg m$.
 Near mid-rapidity $y\approx 0$, the energy $E_i=m_{t,i}\cosh y_i\approx m_{t,i}\approx p_{t,i}$ averaged over states is then approximately the average total transverse momentum $\langle E\rangle \approx \langle P_T\rangle$.
 Following that, we substitute $\partial\langle E\rangle/\partial\langle N\rangle = \partial\langle P_T\rangle/\partial\langle N\rangle$ in the last term of (\ref{eq:GandNE}).
-In the case where \apt~is constant over a wide range of multiplicities, the definition $\langle P_T\rangle = \langle p_t\rangle \langle N\rangle$, Eq (\ref{eq:avgpt}), yields $\partial\langle P_T\rangle/\partial\langle N\rangle \approx \langle p_t\rangle$.
+In the case where \apt~is constant over a wide range of multiplicities, the definition $\langle P_T\rangle = \langle p_t\rangle \langle N\rangle$, Eq.~(\ref{eq:avgpt}), yields $\partial\langle P_T\rangle/\partial\langle N\rangle \approx \langle p_t\rangle$.
 Using this result in (\ref{eq:GandNE}) with (\ref{eq:GandNsq}), we find

-Finally, substituting (\ref{eq:Dzero}) in (\ref{eq:Dvar}), we find that \D$=0$.
+Finally, substituting (\ref{eq:Dzero}) in (\ref{eq:Dvar}), we find that \D$\,=0$.

 Several factors may generate a non-zero \D. Hadronization may violate the assumption that $p_t \gg m$ for all particles.
-For example, in $\sqrt{s}=200~GeV$ collision systems, the average transverse momentum is approximately \apt$\approx 0.5~GeV$, which is arguably large compared to the pion mass, but not the kaon or proton masses.
+For example, in $\sqrt{s}=200~GeV$ collision systems, the average transverse momentum is approximately \apt$\,\approx 0.5~GeV$, which is arguably large compared to the pion mass, but not the kaon or proton masses.
 Heavier particles may skew the momentum-multiplicity covariance $Cov(P_T,N)$.
+Correlations could be affected by canonical effects in the same way proton cumulants are influenced by baryon conservation (an interesting topic we leave for future work).
 Particle rapidities greater than $|y|>0.5$ have increasingly larger deviations from our $y=0$ assumption.
 If higher momentum particles, say with $p_t>2~GeV$, come at the cost of producing fewer particles near the average momentum, then the covariance $Cov(P_T,N)$ would become negative.
 If high momentum particles come in conjunction with excess particles near the average, then the covariance $Cov(P_T,N)$ will be positive.
 Lastly, the assumption $\partial\langle P_T\rangle/\partial\langle N\rangle \approx \langle p_t\rangle$ does not hold if transverse momentum per particle increases with increasing event multiplicity.